Timothy Joseph McGhee

-Timothy Joseph McGhee (born April 27, 1973) is a convicted serial killer and Toonerville Rifa 13 gang member from the Atwater Village neighborhood of Los Angeles, California.
+Timothy Joseph McGhee (born April 27, 1973) is an American convicted serial killer and Toonerville Rifa 13 gang member from the Atwater Village neighborhood of Los Angeles, California.
 He is alleged to be responsible for at least 12 homicides between 1997 and 2001, three of which led to convictions.
 McGhee is also suspected of at least ten attempted murders, four of which led to convictions.
 In 2018, the Los Angeles Times named McGhee one of the top 20 most notorious killers in the history of California, a list that included the likes of Charles Manson, the Golden State Killer, and the Night Stalker.

 After his arrest for assaulting a law enforcement officer, McGhee spent 1994 to 2000 either incarcerated or on parole.
 During his stints as a parolee, he allegedly shot seven people, killing three, and attempted to murder two LAPD officers.
 He was arrested in 2003 on homicide charges and sentenced to death in 2009.
 In a separate trial in 2007, McGhee was sentenced to 75 years to life for leading a 2005 prison riot.
-Due to a new change in California's death sentence laws, McGhee has been transferred from San Quentin's death row to general population in Salinas Valley State Prison.
+California Governor Gavin Newsom placed a moratorium on executions in the state of California in 2019, so McGhee was transferred from San Quentin's death row to the general population in Salinas Valley State Prison.
+McGhee is now serving life in prison without the possibility of parole, but current California law allows for his execution if the moratorium is ever lifted.
+In 2025, McGhee's murder convictions and death penalty sentences were overturned by the California Supreme Court on grounds that juror was improperly dismissed during deliberations.

 Personal life

-McGhee was born on April 27, 1973 in Los Angeles, California.
-His father abandoned him as a young boy, leaving the family and moving to Alaska for work.
-Locals recall McGhee as a typical kid who often skated in the neighborhood.
-As an adult, McGhee had three biological children and raised five of his girlfriend's children as well.
-By many accounts, he was a good father.

-The back of McGhee's typically shaven head bears a tattoo of an eagle eating a snake which appears on the flag of Mexico.
-McGhee also has "Atwater Village" tattooed across his chest, his gang "Toonerville Rifa" on his back, and the initials of his gang "TVR" on his stomach.
-He also had the initials NELA tattooed behind his left ear, which likely stands for Northeast Los Angeles.

-McGhee stands 5’ 11" with a muscular build and frequently wears a goatee.
-He was given the street name Huero, slang for the Spanish word Guero, translated as a light-skinned Mexican.
-His relatively fair complexion also earned him the nickname Eskimo.
-As his notorious reputation grew, McGhee would aptly earn the nickname Monster, or "the Monster of Atwater."
-When the U.S. Department of Justice placed him on their most wanted list, they denoted his primary alias as Joe McGhee.